A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Introduction

-Another approach is a Brakke flow which Brakke \cite{brakke} proposed by using geometric measure theory, especially the theory of varifolds.
+Another approach is the Brakke flow that Brakke in \cite{Brakke} proposed by using geometric measure theory, especially the theory of varifolds.
 This approach made it possible to deal with the motion of hypersurfaces with a variety of singularities such as triple junctions.
 He proved the global-in-time existence of a Brakke flow in $\mathbb{R}^n$ with an approximation scheme and compactness-type theorems on varifolds if a general integral varifold defined on $\mathbb{R}^n$ is given as an initial data.
-One problem on Brakke's results in \cite{brakke} was that the construction of the approximation scheme and the proof of existence theorem he obtained does not preclude the possibility of a trivial flow, for instance, the one that has a sudden loss of its mass for all time except an initial time.
-This preblem remained open for a long time.
-Fortunately, Kim and Tonegawa \cite{KT} recently have succeeded proving, for the first time, a global-in-time existence theorem of the nontrivial mean curvature flow of grain boundaries by reformulated and modified approximation scheme.
+One problem on Brakke's results in \cite{Brakke} was that the construction of the approximation scheme and the proof of existence theorem he obtained does not preclude the possibility of a trivial flow, for instance, the one that has a sudden loss of its mass for all time except an initial time.
+This problem remained open for a long time.
+Fortunately, Kim and Tonegawa \cite{KiTo} recently have succeeded proving, for the first time, a global-in-time existence theorem of the nontrivial mean curvature flow of grain boundaries by reformulated and modified approximation scheme.
+Moreover, Stuvard and Tonegawa in \cite{StTo} studied the existence of the non-trivial Brakke flow with fixed boundary conditions.